 The components vary wildly from system to system, consisting of just sensors for some companies, and all of these components and more for others.

 Smart home security systems, in particular, connect all components to a mobile application, allowing the user remote control.
 As smart home ecosystems become more commonplace, many smart security systems integrate with voice assistants like Amazon Alexa or Google Assistant, allowing the user to command their system using their voice alone.
+These systems usually work for your voice only so that any burglar can’t disarm your system using their voice.

 To see some examples, check out our list of the best home security systems of 2019.